jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 |`eye`				| new ``3``d plots | set with tuple, see [controls](https://plotly.com/python/3d-camera-controls/) |

 As seen in the example there are *many* ways to specify a color.
 These can be by name (as a string); by name (as a symbol), using HEX colors, using `rgb` (the use above passes a JavaScript command through a string).
 There are likely more.

-One of the `rect!` calls has a `line=(color="black",)` specification.
-This is a keyword argument from `Plotly`.
-Shapes have an interior and exterior boundary.
-The `line` attribute is used to pass in attributes of the boundary line, in this case the line color is set to black.
-A `Config` object or *named tuple* is used (which is why the trailing comma is needed for this single-element tuple).

 ### Other methods